 There is a bridge that connects both the towers on the 41st and 42nd floors.
 Unlike many other twin towers that remain separated from each other, the architect decided to link both the towers which will act as a viewpoint for visitors, will help with the business connectivity of both the towers, and will also act as another fire escape in case of any accidents.
 The bridge is also constructed keeping in mind the wind activities of the particular area.
-The bridge is not rigidly connected to either of the towers so even if there occurs a weather issue, the bridge can move independently without causing any disturbance to any of the towers.
+The bridge is not rigidly connected to either of the towers so even if there is a weather issue, the bridge can move independently without causing any disturbance to any of the towers.

-The towers and their bases are covered by stainless steel extrusions and a custom made 20.38 millimeter laminated light green glass.
-High quality concrete was used in the central core, columns and beams.
-The contractor of the building was unwilling to work with a steel structure and hence the huge towers are constructed mostly using high strength reinforced concrete that helps in reducing vibrations from high winds.
+The towers and their bases are covered by stainless steel extrusions and a custom-made 20.38-millimeter laminated light green glass.
+High-quality concrete was used in the central core, columns, and beams.
+The contractor of the building was unwilling to work with a steel structure and hence the huge towers are constructed mostly using high-strength reinforced concrete that helps in reducing vibrations from high winds.